hash-bang/Gander/README.md

 TODO list
 ---------
+* Left / right big buttons for scrolling on tablets
+* Open directory in new tab
 * Move, Copy, Paste, Rename, Change permission, Touch, Delete file functionality
 * Next / previous image caching
 * Side clicking (left and right) while in image view should move to next and previous image